ataraxao/cwa/docs/TERM_SHEET.md

 - Separate counsel encouraged for both parties
 - No tax characterization promised
 - No waiver of non-waivable rights (incl. child-related statutory rights/obligations)
+- Narrow restitution carve-out may apply for intentional dissipation not prevented by controls (per final award, if applicable)